Who Decides Whether a Job Is Reposted?

 Numerous factors can contribute to the reposting of a job

 A hiring manager decides whether to repost a job in most cases, and she then informs the organization’s human resources department of her decision.
 The hiring manager or human resources staffer screens job applications after the post closes to eliminate applicants who don't meet the posting’s minimum qualifications, then the manager looks more closely at the remaining applications to determine which applicants will move to the next step in the hiring process.

-Jobs Get Reposted for a Variety of Reasons
+Why Jobs Get Reposted

 A hiring manager might look at the screened-in applications and find that none or very few of them possess the qualifications to move on to the next step.
 He must decide at this point whether to proceed with the applicants who have already responded or ask human resources to repost.